sws2apps/sws2apps-docs/organized/docs/faq/security.md

 ## Can I run the Organized without my own server and database?

 We are currently working on this.
-With the next updates, you will be able to run Organized on your own server with your own database, giving you uncompromized control over all data and access.
+With the next updates, you will be able to run Organized on your own server with your own database, giving you uncompromised control over all data and access.

 ## Where my Organized data is stored?